-The older incorporation date that comes stamped on an aged shelf corporation adds the perception of longevity in the marketplace.
-This seasoning is valuable in creating credibility and the appearance of corporate history, and enhances a company’s ability to position itself to access and bid on contracts, or to obtain leasing agreements.
+The older incorporation date that comes stamped on a seasoned aged shelf corporation adds the perception of longevity in the marketplace.
+This seasoning is valuable in creating credibility and the appearance of corporate history and enhances a company’s ability to position itself to access and bid on contracts, or to obtain leasing agreements.

-In the case of a contractor who has operated as a sole proprietor for a number of years but now wishes to incorporate, choosing an aged shelf corporation that corresponds to the actual age of the company in question is key.
+In the case of a contractor who has operated as a sole proprietor for several years but now wishes to incorporate, choosing an aged shelf corporation that corresponds to the actual age of the company in question is key.
 Ensuring that the incorporation age and business age match can tip the scale favorably when it comes to securing potential customers.

 Higher Levels of Privacy & Protection